By Gabriel Andre – Art in Tanzania internship

 4. Combining economic development and environmental responsibility: TWIGA CEMENT example

-Tanzania Portland Cement Company Limited (TPCC), also called TWIGA Cement, is a cement-manufacturing company.
-Member of the Heidelberg group listed in the Dar es Salaam stock exchange is the largest cement manufacturer and reports a company total asset of 322 billion TSH (141 million US$).
+Tanzania Portland Cement Company Limited (TPCC), also known as Twiga Cement, is a cement manufacturing company.
+A member of the Heidelberg group listed on the Dar es Salaam stock exchange is the largest cement manufacturer and reports a company total asset of 322 billion TSH (approximately 141 million US$).

 The most significant drivers of climate change are large corporations and industrial factories.
-Since TWIGA belongs to this category, they are holding themselves responsible for reducing their negative impact on the environment.
-Despite my prejudices on this type of company, I was pretty surprised.
+Since TWIGA belongs to this category, they are taking responsibility for reducing their negative impact on the environment.
+Despite my preconceptions about this type of company, I was pretty surprised.

-TWIGA Cement counters their adverse action by giving nature what they had stolen from her.
+TWIGA Cement counters its adverse action by giving nature what it had stolen from her.
 They founded the Nursery Project about ten years ago to tackle their environmental impact.
-To collect these precious stones to create cement, TWIGA has to dig hundreds of meters, destroying the surrounding nature.
+To collect these precious stones to create cement, TWIGA has to dig hundreds of meters, thereby destroying the surrounding natural environment.
 When the digging space is exhausted, they fill it with soil and sand and replant some fast-growing tree species.
-These trees allow the soil to be re-fertilized, thus restoring the basic natural conditions.
+These trees allow the soil to be re-fertilised, thus restoring the basic natural conditions.
 Once fertilizationtion has been completed, the fast-growing wood is cut for consumption and various new species are planted permanently.
 It is at this point that the nursery project appears.

 A barren plot of land near the cement production has been transformed into a lush haven for biodiverse plant species and crucial pollinator species.
-Many of the trees grown there have medicinal benefits or are fruit-bearing.
-To achieve their goal, TWIGA has undertaken this project and educates the community by engaging with volunteers and hosting students to teach them how to maintain gardens and plant trees.
-They are also introducing the concept of sustainability to many local youths and giving them the tools to raise their trees in needed areas.
+Many of the trees grown there have medicinal properties or produce fruit.
+To achieve their goal, TWIGA has undertaken this project, educating the community by engaging volunteers and hosting students to teach them how to maintain gardens and plant trees.
+They are also introducing the concept of sustainability to many local youths and providing them with the tools to plant trees in areas where they are needed.
 They are spreading the culture of sustainability and changing the mindsets of the young generations.

 However, challenges remain to overcome, such as the six volunteers in the nursery compared to the hundreds of people employed in the factory.
 Despite all the efforts made, we can still understand where the priority is.

 TWIGA Cement could be an excellent example for many drivers around Tanzania.
-Everybody needs cement; unfortunately, wood is the primary construction material in Tanzania, and the transition to sustainable tools that avoid deforestation and greenhouse gases is not readily available today.
-The carbon sequestration provided by those hectares of nursery permits TWIGA to achieve its goal of developing the Dar es Salaam district while at the same time reducing its negative impact.
+Everybody needs cement; unfortunately, wood is the primary construction material in Tanzania, and the transition to sustainable tools that avoid deforestation and reduce greenhouse gas emissions is not readily available today.
+The carbon sequestration provided by those hectares of nursery permits enables TWIGA to achieve its goal of developing the Dar es Salaam district while simultaneously reducing its negative impact.

 Investing in R&D (Research and Development) for green energy could be the next step for TWIGA Cement to achieve its goal of being a zero-carbon emission company.

-In the end, compared to developed countries such as Europe or the United States, African countries, especially Tanzania, have only a small responsibility for the global warming issue.
-Tanzanian people, because of low incomes, primarily consume daily needs.
-Most don’t travel out of their countries because plane tickets are too expensive, and their water consumption is ridiculously low compared to Germany or France.
-When you drive through Tanzania youdon’tt see any herds with thousands of animals, in other words no intensive farming and all their agriculture is natural, i.e., without pesticides.
-Still, climate change will affect Tanzania and other African countries most in the following decades.
+In the end, compared to developed countries such as those in Europe or the United States, African countries, especially Tanzania, bear only a small responsibility for the global warming issue.
+Tanzanian people, because of low incomes, primarily consume daily necessities.
+Most people don’t travel out of their countries because plane tickets are too expensive, and their water consumption is significantly lower compared to Germany or France.
+When you drive through Tanzania, you don’t see any herds with thousands of animals; in other words, there is no intensive farming, and all their agriculture is natural, i.e., without pesticides.
+Still, climate change is expected to affect Tanzania and other African countries the most in the coming decades.

-As I said, Tanzania is a minor source of greenhouse gas emissions.
+As I mentioned, Tanzania is a minor contributor to greenhouse gas emissions.
 Nevertheless, fossil industries are the primary sources of greenhouse gases.
-Take TWIGA Cement, for example, and its investment in R&D for clean energy.
-Tanzania could become an example of sustainable development for all African countries.
+Take TWIGA Cement, for example, and its investment in research and development for clean energy.
+Tanzania could serve as a model of sustainable development for all African countries.

 CONCLUSION

-Through my internship at the Art in Tanzania institution, I had the chance to participate in many debate classes aiming to learn English while debating on sensitive subjects such as religion, waste management or Covid 19.
-I was very surprised by the open-mindedness and the stance that Tanzanians can take on such subjects, unlike our European countries, where discussions often confront two ideals rather than the understanding and acceptance of a difference.
-Therefore, after more than two months of living together and sharing their traditions, I am convinced that the Tanzanian community has a key role in their climate issue.
-The government and the various institutions that want to work towards a more responsible and sustainable economy can rely on its people’s collective strength and openness to change.
+Through my internship at the Art in Tanzania institution, I had the opportunity to participate in numerous debate classes, which aimed to teach English while debating on sensitive subjects such as religion, waste management, and COVID-19.
+I was very surprised by the open-mindedness and the stance that Tanzanians can take on such subjects, unlike in our European countries, where discussions often confront two ideals rather than promoting understanding and acceptance of differences.
+Therefore, after more than two months of living together and sharing their traditions, I am convinced that the Tanzanian community has a key role in the climate issue.
+The government and various institutions seeking to work towards a more responsible and sustainable economy can rely on the collective strength and openness to change of the people.
 Tanzania can become a pioneer in developing a green and accountable economy.
 To do so, its community needs to be informed and heard.
-The government and institutions need to invest heavily in intelligent campaigns to raise awareness of the benefits of the environment and the importance of caring for it.
-As we have seen with the example of the workshops held in the Bagamoyo Knowledge Centre, the participants are more than interested in green energy as it can improve their daily lives, economy, and biodiversity.
+The government and institutions need to invest heavily in intelligent campaigns to raise awareness of the environmental benefits and the importance of caring for the environment.
+As seen in the example of the workshops held at the Bagamoyo Knowledge Centre, participants are more than interested in green energy, as it can improve their daily lives, economy, and biodiversity.
 The Tanzanian community is willing to listen and act for the good of their country if it will improve their life.
 The next generations have a significant role in this awareness, and it is through the youth that these innovations will be born.
 Of course, nothing worth doing is easy, and such a transition will not happen overnight.